crotchetycrow/eng110-kubernetes/README.md

 - Storage orchestration

+## When is Kubernetes used and when shouldn't it be used?

+### When?

+- If your application uses a microservice architecture
+- Slow development and deployment
+- To lower infrastructure costs

+### When not?

+- Simple, lightweight applications
+- Short time frame for delivery

 ## Types of Kubernetes services

 ![](/img/k8_services.png)

 ## What is Kubernetes cluster?

+K8 cluster is a dynamic system that places and manages containers, grouped together in pods which run on nodes

 ## Why adopt Kubernetes

-30.8% commercial growth to business - 3-5 years to get ROI
+- 30.8% commercial growth to business - 3-5 years to get ROI
+- Faster time to market
+- IT cost optimization
+- Improved scalability and availability
+- Multi-cloud (and hybrid cloud) flexibility
+- Effective migration to the cloud